ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 * Do what everyone else is afraid to do.
 * Reach out to people asking for things or offering tips.

+---

-What is hard, but valuable is carefully crafting something timeless that really penetrates your readers minds.
+Carefully crafting something timeless that really penetrates your readers minds is hard, but worth it.

 The power of writing is that it's a drug.